9oelM/embed-github/README.md

 The safest and recommended way is to deploy your own `embed-github` to Cloudflare.
 Otherwise, you can use my own deployment of the worker at https://embed-github.lazer1.xyz.
 But the operational status of this worker is not always guaranteed because it will stay on the free plan.

-Cloudflare workers free plan offers 100K requests per day, so it must be more than okay for an average user.

-Just sign up for Cloudflare, and `git clone` this repository, and run `npx wrangler deploy`.
+So if you decide to deploy your own worker, that's great, because Cloudflare workers free plan offers 100K requests per day.
+It must be more than enough for an average user like most of us.
+Just sign up for Cloudflare, and `git clone` this repository, delete `routes` key at [`wrangler.toml`](./wrangler.toml), and run `npx wrangler deploy`.
 Then it should give you the URL at which this worker is deployed.
 Use that URL for your iframe.

-Then, use it in your `iframe`:
+This is how you would use it in your `iframe`:

 ```html
 <iframe